Cyprus Wedding Traditions Complete Guide for Modern Couples

 - Dream bread: Bread under pillow for spouse dreams (historical)

-This tradition continues in 65% of weddings according to venue coordinators, particularly popular among younger couples maintaining folkloric elements.
+This tradition remains popular, particularly among younger couples maintaining folkloric elements.

 Regional Variations in Cyprus Wedding Traditions